AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 1. **Accept Foreign ID and phone numbers**: CLInic currently restricts a patient's ID to be a Singaporean NRIC or FIN number, and restricts a patient's phone number to be 8 digits.
 We plan to make the validation less restrictive to accommodate for foreign ID or phone numbers and validate them accordingly.
 2. **Increase character limit for addresses**: CLInic currently restricts addresses to be less than 60 characters.
 We hope to broaden the restrictions on addresses to accommodate longer addresses in the future.
 3. **Allow non-capital letters for ID**: To support faster typing, CLInic will allow for non-capital letters inputted for ID in future iterations,
+4. **Names with special symbols and characters**: The current restrictions for names do not allow for special characters, such as in "S/O" or "D/O".
+We plan to account for this by reducing restrictions and increasing validation of special characters in future iterations of CLInic.